Accelerating the evolution of scientific discovery and technological development

 Ali Shambayati, Alicat’s founder, left a coaching session with Professor Sean Twomey (remembered by the Twomey Effect) at the University of Arizona with two sheets of equations.
 He was convinced that laminar flow and pressure could be combined to make a new type of flow meter.

-In 1995, Ali left the company and his investors time found Neil Hartman, a former NASA contractor and overall science enthusiast, and David Lashbrook, then a college student.
-Neil had a knack for understanding how far science could go.
-David had a gift for making the instruments to help science get there.
+In 1995, Ali left the company and his investors found former NASA contractor and science enthusiast, Neil Hartman, and bright, young college student, David Lashbrook.
+Neil had a knack for understanding how far science could go and David had a gift for making the instruments to help science get there.

 More than 25 years later, Neil and David are still here – helping customers get custom solutions for very complex problems and building around them a community of people who believe in exploring the boundaries of what’s possible.